 DOA Soft Shell Crab

 Size: 2", 1/4 oz.

 Colors: Rootbeer/Pearl and Golden Shiner.

-> These come in packs of one.
-The soft shell crab is an artificial crab from D.O.A.
-Lures.
-They are weighted at 1/4oz giving them a slow sinking rate.
-They lack in the realism department but fish still love them when jigged properly.
+These come in packs of one.
+The soft shell crab is an artificial crab from DOA Lures.
+They are weighted at 1/4oz, giving them a slow sinking rate.
+They lack the realism department, but fish still love them when jigged correctly.
 Their soft plastic arms and claws come to life when in the water with a current.
-Throw these around oyster beds and the reds will eat them up.
+Throw these around oyster beds, and the reds will eat them up.

-> Artificial Crab #4: Hogy Lures Floating Soft Shell Crab
+Artificial Crab #4: Hogy Lures Floating Soft Shell Crab